Frederick W. Sturckow

-Frederick Wilford Sturckow (born August 11, 1961) is an engineer, retired United States Marine Corps officer, former NASA astronaut, and commercial spacecraft pilot.
-Sturckow is a veteran of four Space Shuttle missions.
-He flew on STS-88 and STS-105 as a pilot and STS-117 and STS-128 as a commander.
+Frederick Wilford "Rick" Sturckow (born August 11, 1961) is an engineer, retired United States Marine Corps officer, former NASA astronaut, and commercial spacecraft pilot.
+Sturckow is a veteran of four Space Shuttle missions and six Virgin Galactic suborbital space flights, earning him record of being launched into space more than any other human, as of November 2025.
+He flew as a pilot on STS-88 and STS-105 and as a commander on STS-117 and STS-128.
 All four missions docked with the International Space Station, making Sturckow one of three American astronauts to visit the station four times.
 Sturckow later was assigned to the Johnson Space Center as a CAPCOM.
 He left NASA in 2013 to become a pilot for Virgin Galactic.

 Personal

 Sturckow was born La Mesa, California, but considers Lakeside, California, to be his hometown.
 He is married to the former Michele A. Street of Great Mills, Maryland.
 He enjoys flying and physical training.
-His father, Karl H. Sturckow, resides in Whittier, CA and his mother, Janette R. Sturckow, resides in La Mesa.
+His father, Karl H. Sturckow, resides in Whittier, California, and his mother, Janette R. Sturckow, resides in La Mesa.
 He was a member of the Marine Corps Association (MCA) and a former member of Society of Experimental Test Pilots (SETP).

 Sturckow has the nickname "CJ", which stands for "Caustic Junior".
 It was given to him when he was a young Marine, because he resembled a squadron commander who was appropriately called "Caustic".

 Education

-Sturckow graduated from Grossmont High School, La Mesa, California, in 1978.
-He received a Bachelor of Science degree in mechanical engineering from California Polytechnic State University in 1984, and a Master of Science degree in mechanical engineering from Florida Institute of Technology in 2000.
+Sturckow graduated from Grossmont High School in La Mesa, California in 1978.
+He received a Bachelor of Science degree in mechanical engineering from California Polytechnic State University in 1984, and a Master of Science degree in mechanical engineering from the Florida Institute of Technology in 2000.

 Awards and honors

-Defense Superior Service Medal, Single Mission Air Medal with Combat “V”, Strike/Flight Air Medals (4), Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal, NASA Space Flight Medals (4).
+Defense Superior Service Medal, Single Mission Air Medal with Combat "V", Strike/Flight Air Medals (4), Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal, NASA Space Flight Medals (4).